Tiger Iron: Properties, Facts and Photos

 I believe the name Mugglestone probably came about because of the following chain of events:

-Someone wrote an article linking tiger iron with the village of Mucklestone in Staffordshire, probably because they believed, albeit incorrectly, that ironstone (the material mined in Staffordshire) was a banded iron formation.
+Someone wrote an article linking tiger iron with the village of Mucklestone, probably because they believed, albeit incorrectly, that ironstone (the material mined in Staffordshire) was a banded iron formation.
 Tiger iron is a type of banded iron formation.

-Once published, it's likely to have been plagiarised, as many articles on the healing properties of crystals are.
+Once published, it's likely to have been plagiarised, as many articles regarding crystal healing are.

-Most people who write articles to publish online know that duplicate content doesn't rank well in Google search results.
-Therefore, each time the article was plagiarised, the person who wanted to use it would have made minor changes before republishing it.
-The reason for doing that would have been to make it appear as if it were their own work.
+Most people who write articles to publish online are aware that duplicate content doesn't rank well in search results.
+Therefore, each time the article was plagiarised, minor changes were made to the wording.

-At some point, the name Mugglestone is likely to have appeared, probably because of an error.
-Once that article started being plagiarised, this new name for tiger iron would have spread quickly.
+At some point, the name Mugglestone is likely to have appeared, probably because of an error, and from then on, this new name for tiger iron would have spread quickly.

 Since writing this article, I've seen a video on YouTube in which the presenter states tiger iron is found in Mucklestone, Staffordshire.
 Tiger iron can only be found in the Pilbara region of Western Australia.